microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDeletedGroup.md

 test24      dddddddd-3333-4444-5555-eeeeeeeeeeee test24       desc4       {Unified, DynamicMembership}
 ```

-This cmdlet retrieves all recoverable deleted groups in the Microsoft Entra GroupId.
+This cmdlet retrieves all recoverable deleted groups in the Microsoft Entra DirectoryObjectId.

 ### Example 2: Get deleted groups in the directory using All parameter